Security-Onion-Solutions/securityonion-docs/High-Performance-Tuning.rst

 Ubuntu Server
 -------------

-For best performance, we recommend starting with Ubuntu Server (no GUI) as described in our `<Production Deployment>`_ guide.
+For best performance, we recommend starting with Ubuntu Server (no GUI) and adding our Security Onion packages as described in our `<Production Deployment>`_ guide.

 Best Practices
 --------------